AbstractSDK/abstract/framework/docs/src/4_get_started/8_dependencies.md

 ### Addressing other modules

 If your module needs some modules to be enabled, it can add those as a dependency.
-You can then easily call messages on these modules by using the ModuleInterface trait as described in Using Other Modules.
+You can then easily call messages on these modules by using the ModuleInterface trait as described in [Dependency Execution Flow](https://docs.abstract.money/3_framework/6_module_types.html#dependency-execution).

 Under the hood the name of the dependency will be resolved on the Manager contract.
 A call will be attempted with a custom rely-id.
-In case of a failed call the API will self-register itself as a trader and retry.
-This might be reviewed in the future.

 You can also query dependencies using the same trait or by performing a raw-query provided by the SDK.